atruong39/cse15l-lab-reports/lab-report-1-week-2.md

 # CSE 15L: SSH Tutorial

 Hello CSE 15L students!
-In this tutorial, we will go over how to log into your course-specific account on `ieng6` through SSH.
+In this tutorial, we will go over how to log into your course-specific account on `ieng6` through `ssh`.
 If you are on Windows, then a preliminary step is to install OpenSSH.
 Follow this [link](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse) and follow the instructions.

 ## Step 1: Install VS Code